Mabsky05/Rails---Gallery/README.md

 ## Rationale

-The Procreate gallery is gone and I miss it for displaying my artwork.
+The Procreate gallery is gone!

 ## User Story